Waste Management in Developing Countries: Innovations and Best Practices

 Why is Waste Management Important?

 Environmental protection is paramount.
-Poor waste management can lead to soil, water, and air contamination, severely impacting ecosystems and .
+Poor waste management can lead to soil, water, and air contamination, severely impacting ecosystems and public health.

 Additionally, mismanaged waste can pose significant public health risks, especially in densely populated urban areas.